tmr08c/tmr08c.github.io/content/blog/2020/stages-of-debugging-third-party-libraries/index.md

 Asking for help can be hard.
 Personally, this is something I wish I was more comfortable with.
 It also seems [I'm not the only one](https://www.bikeshed.fm/236) (thanks to [@christoomey](https://ctoomey.com/) for being open about this).
 I've found it's easier to ask for help if I can show that I've done my due diligence trying to solve the problem for myself.
 By going through the above steps, it should be possible to include some additional context about the issue and show you've made the effort.

-## Where to next?
+## Where to next

-I am looking forward to seeing how this new workflow improves not only my ability to resolve issues but also [write better code](http://bloggytoons.com/code-club).
+While I presume I will continue to start my code searching on GitHub since not having to context switch out of my browser (assuming I'm still troubleshooting in the same order) can save me some time when paired with the GitHub's search functionality, this experience has changed the way I think of things.
+I am looking forward to seeing how this new workflow improves not only my ability to resolve issues but also [write code](http://bloggytoons.com/code-club).

-One great part about these strategies is that I continue to use all of them - they aren't mutually exclusive, they build on each other for working with more and more difficult troubleshooting sessions.

-Going through the process of writing up my current workflow for this post has helped identify other practices that could be useful:

-*  Specifically for Ruby, I think there is an opportunity around better leveraging `pry`. `pry` provides [source](https://github.com/pry/pry/wiki/Source-browsing) and [documentation](https://github.com/pry/pry/wiki/Documentation-browsing) browsing capabilities.
-This could help avoid the need to make the context switch to the browser to find documentation or do my initial GitHub code spelunking.
+Going through the process of writing up my current workflow for this post has helped identify other practices that could be useful.
+I've attempted to highlight most of these ideas throughout the post but wanted to mention one other Ruby-specific practice I want to pick up: working with [`pry`](http://pry.github.io/). `pry` provides [source](https://github.com/pry/pry/wiki/Source-browsing) and [documentation](https://github.com/pry/pry/wiki/Documentation-browsing) browsing capabilities.
+This could help avoid the need to make the context switch to the browser to find documentation or do my initial GitHub code spelunking and keep me where I belong, in the terminal.

-- Leverage tools like `pry` to interact with the libraries and access documentation before context switching to GitHub
-- Reading more thorough docs and guides (take this from the team)
-  - Mentioned above doing this for README, go beyond